jordwalke/PackageJsonForCompilers/README.md

 ## This Is Intended For *Any* Build System.

 Most of this is not specific to any particular build system, and build systems don't need to know about this *exact* directory structure.
-When `PackageJsonForCompilers` builds your package (by looking for its `build.sh` script), `PackageJsonForCompilers` sets up environment variables that handles all the logic of figuring out where things should go.
+When `pjc` builds your package (by looking for its `pjc.build` field), `pjc` sets up environment variables that handles all the logic of figuring out where things should go.

 ## This Is Intended For *Any* Language.
 The `findlib` portions of this are optional.
 Your package builds don't have to use them - but you may be able to adapt `findlib` to your langauge as well.
-Take it or leave it - it's not critical to `PackageJsonForCompilers`.
+Take it or leave it - it's not critical to `pjc`.

-## Doing It Right

-To properly create a project that uses `PackageJsonForCompilers`:

-(Instructions currently only for `npm` - `yarn` and others coming soon).

-1. Add `PackageJsonForCompilers` to your package's `dependencies`.
-(This is be the replacement for `dependencyEnv`).

-2. Create a script named `build` or `build.sh` in the package root directory that executes and builds your package.
-  - When it is invoked, it will have all of the appropriate environment variables set to the correct values, as discussed in this document.
-  - You are guaranteed that all dependencies are already build and "installed" into `_install` by the time your build script is executed.

-3. Top level applications (that depend on other `PackageJsonForCompilers` packages) should include an `.npmrc` file in their repo (More details coming soon).
-This makes it so when you run `npm install`, all the packages you transitively depend on will be built optimally, and automatically.
-If you don't want to include an `.npmrc` file, then after running `npm install`, just run `npm run env PackageJsonForCompilers`.

-### Further Configuration/Usage:

-1. Mark the names of dependencies that are *build time only* in a `package.json` field called `buildTimeOnlyDependencies`.

-2. Enjoy some benefits of `PackageJsonForCompilers`.
-`PackageJsonForCompilers` sets the `OCAMLFIND_CONF` environment variable to point to an *automatically* generated `findlib.conf`.
-This makes it so popular build tooling (`ocamlbuild/rebuild`, `ocamlfind`) can "see" your built `npm` dependencies that install `findlib` packages. `PackageJsonForCompilers` also sets up a bunch of other helpful environment variables that your build scripts can use.

-3. Respect the `cur__target_dir` environment variable in your build scripts.
-Your build system should try to only generate artifacts inside of `cur__target_dir`.
-This makes sure your package build works with symlinks, and multiple simultaneous versions of your package.

-4. Respect the `cur__install` environment variable in your build scripts: So far your package build plays nice, and can build correctly because it can "see" its dependencies at build time via `findlib.conf`.
-That's good but it doesn't mean *your* package's artifacts will be visible to *other* packages that depend on *you* and look for you via `findlib`!
-To make your package available and visible to your dependers via `findlib`, your build system should generate a `META` file, and *install* it (along with a subset of the artifacts) into `cur__install` (`ocamlfind install -destdir $cur__install $cur__name META`).

 |Environment Variable| Meaning                                                            | Equivalent To                        |